Hi, I'm Jonas!

 Currently, I am working on three main topics:

 1. Machine learning for Bayesian Inference: I am developing GPry, a new method to perform Bayesian inference using Gaussian Process Regression and active sampling to create a surrogate model of the posterior function.
-This method is particularly useful for slow likelihoods, such as those arising in cosmology and astrophysics.
+This method is particularly useful for slow likelihoods, such as those for CMB (Planck) and astrophysical sources in LISA.

-2. Reconstructing Curvature Perturbations via SIGWs: As part of the LISA Cosmology Working Group, I am developing SIGWAY, a simulation code to model the gravitational wave background from enhanced curvature perturbations arising during inflation.
+2. Reconstructing Curvature Perturbations via SIGWs: As part of the LISA Cosmology Working Group, I am developing SIGWAY, a simulation code to model the gravitational wave background from enhanced curvature perturbations from inflation.

 3. Fast PTA inference: I recently started working on Pulsar Timing Array (PTA) data analysis as part of EPTA, where I am trying to speed up Bayesian inference for PTAs using the jax-enabled PTA likelihood from Discovery.